-With the abolition of all drift netting and most draft netting recreational angling is the primary catch-related pressure on salmon stocks in Ireland.
-Therefore, recreational harvest data is useful information to anticipate stock status for the following season.
-Other logbook programmes show the potential benefits of this sampling method on catch and effort assessment compared to traditional intercept creel surveys (Cooke & Cowx, 2006; Mosindy & Duffy, 2007; Starr, 2010).
-In this contribution we enrich the informative potential of logbook data analysis with the exploration of factors that are associated with catch, in particular fishing method and licence types.
+The complexity of water ecosystems require considerable efforts to assure a sustainable and long-lasting habitat for fish and the other species living in the water.
+A critical factor for effective conservation policies is the availability of data, which are not always available in a timely manner.
+Mandatory logbooks for recreational anglers provide detailed data to help managers sustainably manage fishery resources.
 Information retrieved from angler logbooks is already being used to establish river specific conservation limits (White et al., 2016) and assess whether recreational harvesting is permitted.
-The models estimated here based on the same logbook data provides additional information useful for the regulation and management of recreational fisheries, including informing decisions on the regulation of fishing methods, catch and release, river-specific policies, licence types and costs, which are discussed in the next subsections.
+The models estimated here based on the same logbook data provides additional information useful for the regulation and management of recreational fisheries, including informing decisions on the regulation of fishing methods, catch and release, river-specific policies, licence types and costs.